Version 1.0 - Last Updated: 25 Oct 2023

 There are separate course designation rules for students domiciled in the rest of the UK for validation and franchise arrangements.

 If you need specific designation at course or provider level, you need to request this from the relevant designating authority (DA) each academic year.
 We can request this on your behalf for Northern Irish and Scottish students.
-However, you need to contact HEFCW directly each academic year to seek designation for Welsh students.
-We do not request designation for Welsh students on your behalf.
+We do not request designation for Welsh students on your behalf and you need to contact HEFCW directly each academic year to apply for specific designation for Welsh students.

 Validation arrangements – Welsh students